Saving is key to getting out of the ‘rat race’ 🔑

 2. Student discounts

-One benefit of being a broke student; you get some snazzy discounts 😛
+If you're a student; you get some snazzy discounts 😛

 By discounts I don’t mean coupon clipping, checking Groupon every 5 minutes and not buying anything that's not 50% off.
 Personally, I can’t be asked doing any of that.